Ynn/selfstar/for-beginners/basic-follow-me.md

 #### Registering the listener

 {note}
-A DeviceListener has to be attached to a device in order to receive notification.
+A DeviceListener has to be attached to a device in order to receive notifications.
 {/note}

 We thus need to attach this new listener to the interesting devices (in our case all the presence sensors).